robert-hh/QMC5883/README.md

-# QMC5883: Python class for the QMC5883 Three-Axis Digital Compass IC
+# QMC5883L: Python class for the QMC5883L Three-Axis Digital Compass IC

 This is a very short and simple class.
 It uses the I2C bus for the interface.

 Initial code by Sebastian Folz, M.Sc. at http://nobytes.blogspot.com/2018/03/qmc5883-magnetic-field-sensor.html

+Library is not support **QMC5883P**, you may use other lib (for example: https://github.com/ChangboBro/QMC5883-3-Axis-magnetic-Sensor-micropython)

 ## Constructor